kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 The first experience is the Gallery view which allows you to view your data in a grid.
 This is useful as you can see chunks of your data (images, video, audio, text) and view results without having to view each datapoint individually.

 The second experience is the Tabular view, used when your data is a set of columns and values.
-For example rain data for a set of locations over a period of time.
+An example of this is [:kolena-widget-16: Rain Forcast ↗](https://github.com/kolenaIO/kolena/tree/trunk/examples/dataset/rain_forecast)

 In order to use the Gallery view you just need to have the `locator` or `text` fields specfied in the dataset.